jsuarezruiz/awesome-xamarin-forms/README.md

 - [Settings](https://github.com/jamesmontemagno/SettingsPlugin): Fully cross platform settings for your application.
 - [Share](https://github.com/jguertl/SharePlugin): Easily share text or open a browser.
 - [SimpleAudioPlayer](https://github.com/adrianstevens/Xamarin-Plugins/tree/master/SimpleAudioPlayer): Plays local files and audio data as a stream.
 This allows you to store audio data in a portable class library and play it on all supported platforms.
+- [SpatialiteForms](https://github.com/breekmd/SpatialiteForms): Enable spatialite for Xamarin Forms.
+As an example this allows to do offline reverse geocoding on mobile devices (this barely scratches the surface of Spatialite, but it's a very common usecase for mobile dev).
 - [Text To Speech](https://github.com/jamesmontemagno/TextToSpeechPlugin): Turn your text into a vocal symphony on mobile devices.
 - [TinyInsights](https://github.com/TinyStuff/TinyInsights): A library that abstracting crash reporting- and analytics services and makes it possible to use multiple providers.
 - [TinyAccountManager](https://github.com/TinyStuff/TinyAccountManager): Account manager for Xamarin and UWP.
 Store account information in your app in a secure way.